ingodahn/gsaplus/readme.md

 ## Running
 The application is automatically served by an Apache Server.
 It should be available to the host at <http://192.168.33.10/>.
 The Scotch Box testpage (containing some very useful information about the VM's configuration) is available at <http://192.168.33.10/scotchbox.php>.

+## Contribution
 Please make sure to run everything but editing and git inside the VM, to ensure compatibility.
 Even if you have laravel etc. installed on the host, running it's scaffolding-functions may be harmful if the host- and the target-version differ.

+Please use the git branching model described here: <http://nvie.com/posts/a-successful-git-branching-model/>.
+Our main branch is `development`, accordingly.
+Adhere to [Semantic versioning](http://semver.org/) for version numbers.

+Use `composer install` after modifying backend dpendencies, `php artisan migrate` after making modifications to the databse or models, `bower install` + `rake` after modifying frontend-dependencies and just `rake` after modifying frontend-code.
+You may have to include scss-fragments in the main app.scss and set up the Rakefile to `cp` scripts and fonts from the bower-directory to the public-directory.
+Also remember to include JavaScript-files in the main template head.

 ## Glossary
 * **User** Abstract term for a person using the system